 Drug addiction is a serious problem throughout America – more than 72,000 Americans lost their lives in 2017 alone due to drug use.
-Sadly, data shows that drug overdoses from benzodiazepines, cocaine, opioids, and psychostimulants, including methamphetamine, that result in death are all on the rise.
+Sadly, data shows that deaths due to drug overdoses from benzodiazepines, cocaine, opioids, and psychostimulants, including methamphetamine, are all on the rise.

 In the most recent data from the CDC, it was found that New Jersey showed a statistically significant increase in drug overdose deaths.
-We wondered why this was, so we decided to take a closer look at the data to see just what this looked like on a county- and gender-level and we found some incredibly interesting, and eye-opening, results.
+We wondered why this was, so we decided to take a closer look at New Jersey government data to see just what this looked like on a county and individual level and we found some incredibly interesting, and eye-opening, results.

-Looking at the available data for New Jersey as a whole, we can see that Camden County has the most drug-induced deaths with 1,008 since 2010.
-Ocean County and Essex County follow closely behind with 812 and 719 drug overdose deaths respectively.
+Looking at the available data for New Jersey as a whole, we can see that Essex County has the most drug-induced deaths with 390 in 2018.
+Camden County and Monmouth County follow closely behind with 329 and 221 drug overdose deaths respectively.

-Interestingly, the counties with the lowest instances of drug overdose deaths are grouped together, comprising of Hunterdon County with 10 deaths, Sussex County 10 deaths, and Warren County with 12 deaths since 2010.
+Interestingly, the counties with the lowest instances of drug overdose deaths are grouped together, comprising of Hunterdon County with 20 deaths, Warren County with 30 deaths, and Sussex County with 35 deaths in 2018.

-If we go back to 2010, we can see a staggering increase in drug overdose deaths throughout New Jersey.
-In fact, since 2010 there has been a dramatic 944% increase in drug overdose deaths alone.
+If we go back to 2012 and move forward, we can see a staggering increase in drug overdose deaths throughout New Jersey.
+In fact, there has been a dramatic 154% increase in drug overdose deaths alone.

-In conclusion, it is clear that New Jersey has a fatal drug overdose problem which disproportionately affects males and is focused in hotspot counties of Camden, Essex, and Ocean.
+In conclusion, it is clear that New Jersey has a fatal drug overdose problem which is mainly fueled by fentanyl and heroin abuse and is focused in hotspot counties of Essex, Camden, and Monmouth.